 Each regional ATO Service Area Director is responsible for the drafting of special traffic management plans for the management of aircraft operations in the vicinity of aerial demonstrations and major sporting events.
-Accordingly, the ATO Service Area Director, in concert with the affected facility personnel, must: a.
-Consider the following when developing procedures for managing aircraft operations in the vicinity of aerial demonstrations and open-air assembly major sporting events:
+Accordingly, the ATO Service Area Director, in concert with the affected facility personnel, must:

-1. Refer to Chapter 18, Traffic Management National, Center, and Terminal, of this order for additional guidelines regarding special traffic management programs.

-2. Consideration should be given to the number and types of aircraft involved in the operation (e.g., non-radio equipped aircraft).

-3. Procedures should specify the minimum airspace/altitude requirements to manage aircraft operations in the vicinity of the event.

-4. Determine whether the event warrants the use of a temporary control tower.

-b.
-Coordinate the proposed procedures with the ATO Airspace and Rules Manager, as appropriate, and forward the information to the ATO Publications.

-c.
-Airspace and Rules Manager will disseminate the procedures to affected airspace users via:

-1. The Domestic Notices found in the Federal NOTAM System (FNS) External Links or the Air Traffic Plans and Publications website.
-If this website is used, the required information must be sent to the ATO Policy Directorate for processing at 9-ATOR-HQ-PubGrp@faa.gov at least 28 days prior to the effective date.

-2. The NOTAM will be forwarded to the U.S. NOTAM Office for publication no later than 5 days prior to the event.
+- a.
+Consider the following when developing procedures for managing aircraft operations in the vicinity of aerial demonstrations and open-air assembly major sporting events: - 1.
+Refer to Chapter 18, Traffic Management National, Center, and Terminal, of this order for additional guidelines regarding special traffic management programs. - 2.
+Consideration should be given to the number and types of aircraft involved in the operation (e.g., non-radio equipped aircraft). - 3.
+Procedures should specify the minimum airspace/altitude requirements to manage aircraft operations in the vicinity of the event. - 4.
+Determine whether the event warrants the use of a temporary control tower. - b.
+Coordinate the proposed procedures with the ATO Airspace and Rules Manager, as appropriate, and forward the information to the ATO Publications. - c.
+Airspace and Rules Manager will disseminate the procedures to affected airspace users via: - 1.
+The Domestic Notices found in the Federal NOTAM System (FNS) External Links or the Air Traffic Plans and Publications website.
+If this website is used, the required information must be sent to the ATO Policy Directorate for processing at 9-ATOR-HQ-PubGrp@faa.gov. - 2.
+The NOTAM will be forwarded to the U.S. NOTAM Office for publication no later than 5 days prior to the event.